AungKyaw321/fa22-cse110-lab3/standup.md

-# This is an example Standup
+# This is a Standup notes template
 <br>
 <br>